How Platypus Inspired Electroreception Sensors

 The platypus hunts underwater with its eyes closed, locating prey by detecting the tiny electric fields generated by their muscle movements.
 Its bill contains 40,000 electroreceptors and 60,000 mechanoreceptors, allowing it to triangulate the exact position of shrimp from 20 cm away in murky water.

-In the language of biomimicry, this falls under the Sense › Detect weak electric fields category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Sense › Detect weak electric fields category.

 The Design Principle